 7So she set out from the place where she was, and her two daughters-in-law with her, and they went on the road to return to the land of Judah.

-8And Naomi said to her two daughters-in-law, “Go, each of you return to her mother’s house.
-May Yahweh deal kindly with you, as you have dealt with the dead and with me.
+8And Naomi said to her two daughters-in-law, “Go, each of you return to the house of her mother.
+May Yahweh show faithful love to you, just as you have shown to the dead and to me.

 9May Yahweh grant you that you find rest, each of you in the house of her husband.”
 Then she kissed them, and they lifted up their voice and wept.

-11But Naomi said, “Go back, my daughters.
+11But Naomi said, “Go back, my daughters!
 Why would you go with me?
-Do I still have sons in my womb, that they could be your husbands?
+Do I still have sons in my gut that they could be your husbands?

 14They lifted up their voice and wept again, and Orpah kissed her mother-in-law, but Ruth clung to her.